D4N1L0200/DelTerm/README.md

 ## Introduction

-DelTerm is a lightweight terminal emulator designed to provide basic functionalities for interacting with the command line, although it currently only counts the characters in the input.
+DelTerm is a lightweight terminal emulator designed to provide basic functionalities and is made with extensibility in mind, enabling users to create modules.
 It is implemented in Python using standard libraries and pygame, making it easy to understand and extend.

+## Features:
+- Basic command execution

 ## Planned Features:
-- Basic command execution
 - Support for common command-line utilities
 - Enable the user to create, delete and move windows
 - Support for extensions: screens, programs and themes